+2 party that has been qualified

+3 of the Election Code;

+4 N. "respondent" me

+5 alleged breach is the subject

+6 0. "retired judge"

+7 previously served as a judge;

+8 the provisions of Article 6, S

+9 New Mexico; who remains an act

+10 who is qualified to serve agai

+11 of the state.

+12 SECTION 3.
+[NEW MATERIA

+13 CREATEDMEMBERSHIPTERMSRE

+14 A. The "public acc

+15 an adjunct agency under the di

+16 appointed as follows:

+17 (1) three me

+18 of state:

+19 (a) one

+20 of the New Mexico municipal le

+21 (b) one

+22 of the New Mexico association

+23 (c) one

+24 of the New Mexico school board

+25 (2) three me

+.206074.2

-- L. "public employee" means a person employed by a public body; - M. "public officer" means a person elected or appointed to an office of the executive branch of government of the state; a person elected or appointed to a position with a public body; a person elected to a public office of a political subdivision of the state; or a member of a governing body of a charter school: - N. "qualified political party" means a political party that has been qualified in accordance with the provisions of the Election Code; - 0. "respondent" means a person whose conduct or alleged breach is the subject of a complaint; and - P. "retired judge" means a person who has previously served as a judge; who has been retained pursuant to the provisions of Article 6, Section 33 of the constitution of New Mexico; and who is qualified to serve again as a judge pursuant to the laws of the state. - SECTION 3.
-[NEW MATERIAL] PUBLIC ACCOUNTABILITY BOARD CREATED--MEMBERSHIP--TERMS--REMOVAL.-- - A. The "public accountability board" is created as an adjunct agency under the direction of twelve board members, appointed as follows: - (1) three members appointed by the governor, of which at least one member shall be appointed from each .204365.5 congressional district; --------------- -----------
+М. "qualified political party" means a political party that has been qualified in accordance with the provisions of the Elec ctior ı Code; N. "respondent" means a person whose conduct or alleged bre each is the subject of a complaint; and

+O. "retired judge" means a person who has previously served as a judge; who has been retained pursuant to the provisions of Article 6, Section 33 of the constitution of New Mexico; who remains an active member of the state bar; and who is qualified to serve again as a judge pursuant to the laws of the state.

+SECTION 3.
+[NEW MATERIAL] PUBLIC ACCOUNTABILITY BOARD CREATED--MEMBERSHIP--TERMS--REMOVAL.--

+- A. The "public accountability board" is created as an adjunct agency under the direction of twelve board members, appointed as follows: - (1) three members appointed by the secretary - (a) one member upon the recommendation of the New Mexico municipal league; - (b) one member upon the recommendation of the New Mexico association of counties; and - (c) one member upon the recommendation the New Mexico school boards association; - (2) three members appointed by majority vote of all members of the board of commissioners of the state bar of New Mexico, of which at least one member shall be appointed from each congressional district;